etingof/pysnmp/docs/source/download.rst

    # cd ..
    # rm -rf package-X.X.X

-In case of any issues, please `let us know <http://pysnmp.sourceforge.net/contact.html>`_ so we could try to help out.
+In case of any issues, please open a `GitHub issue <https://github.com/etingof/pysnmp/issues/new>`_ so we could try to help out.